-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
+Category 3 Category 2 Category 1 Urgent repairs or replacement are needed Repairs or replacement requiring future No immediate action or repair is now.
+Failure to deal with them may cause attention, but estimates are still advised. needed. problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
-No immediate action or repair is needed.